 - SCA (Software Composition Analysis

 These are all topics we will be talking about in this article since they should be part of our overall security strategy.
+You can also check out how to integrate security tools with Spacelift using custom inputs.

 At the end of the day, code testing is not a one-size-fits-all, and it requires both automated and manual approaches, so let’s take a look at how you can implement it successfully.